Why Do We Have A Prayer Room

 A prayer room is for meditation

-Each room in a house is dedicated to a specific function like the bedroom for resting, the drawing-room to receive guests, the kitchen for cooking, etc. The furniture, decor, and the atmosphere of each room are made conducive to the purpose it serves.
+Each room in a house is dedicated to a specific function like the bedroom for resting, the drawing-room to receive guests, the kitchen for cooking, etc. The furniture, decor, and atmosphere of each room are made conducive to the purpose it serves.
 So too for the purpose of meditation, worship, and prayer, we should have a conducive atmosphere – hence the need for a prayer room.

 Also Read: Why do we perform Aarti

 Sacred thoughts and sound vibrations pervade the place and influence the minds of those who spend time there.
-Spiritual thoughts and vibrations accumulated through regular meditation, worship, and chanting are done there pervade the prayer room.
+Spiritual thoughts and vibrations accumulated through regular meditation, worship, and chanting are done there to pervade the prayer room.
 Even when we are tired or agitated, by just sitting in the prayer room for a while, we feel calm, rejuvenated, and spiritually uplifted.